konfirm/graph/README.md

 #### `<Graph>.edge(source: T, destination1: T [, ...destination:T]): number`

-Register one or more edges between nodes.
+Register one or more edges between vertices.
 This is like stating 'from source, one can reach this destination/these destionations directly'.
-A word of caution, if objects are used as node always use the same instance, as these is nodes are compared as is.
+A word of caution, if objects are used as vertex always use the exact same instance, as these vertices are compared as is (strict equality).
 The number returned is the number of adges actually added, any existing edge is preserved.

 #### `<Graph>.drop(source: T [, ...destination: T]): number`